akshiv/phys408FourierOptics/LabNoteBook.md

 Image plane
 147.5+358.2+4.2
 1.3-167
 Absolute means from the start of measurement rail, offsets are already included in reported distances.
+Raw measurements are taken from the back of the stage and the offsets correct to the middle of the optical apparatus.
 | Object | Absolute Distance(cm)|
 |--|--|
 |Spatial Filter|44.8|